Sausage, Egg, and Cheese Casserole with Spinach

 Instructions

-- Heat oven to 250ºF.
+- Heat oven to 325ºF.
 Place spinach in a large colander and set it in the sink.
 Grease a 9×13-inch pan lightly with butter or with nonstick spray.

-- Break the eggs into a large bowl, season with the 1.5 teaspoons salt and fresh cracked pepper to taste.
-Beat with a whisk until the eggs are well blended.
+- Break the eggs into a large bowl, season with 1 to 1.5 teaspoons salt (when I am using Morton’s kosher salt, I use 1 teaspoon; when I use Diamond Crystal, I use 1.5 teaspoons) and fresh cracked pepper to taste.
+Add the half and half, and beat with a whisk until the mixture is well blended.
 Pour the eggs into the pan.
 Season with more pepper to taste.
-Transfer pan to the oven and bake for 30-40 minutes, rotating the pan halfway through.
-Start checking at 30 minutes, then every 5 minutes thereafter till it’s done — depending on your oven and the material of the pan you are using, it may take more or less time to cook.
+(Note: You can strategically pull leaves of the spinach from the custard so they are at the very top, where they will stay during the baking process — this is purely for visual effect.)
+Transfer pan to the oven and bake for 25-40 minutes, rotating the pan halfway through.
+Start checking at 25 minutes, then every 5 minutes thereafter till it’s done — depending on your oven and the material of the pan you are using, it may take more or less time to cook.

 - Remove pan from the oven, and let it cool for 5 minutes before serving.